nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous session.

 **Q**: How do I backup my data?<br>
-**A**: The easy way is to use the 'saveto PATH' command, where the PATH points to your cloud folder (Google drive, dropbox, iCloud).
+**A**: The easy way is to use the `saveto PATH` command, where the PATH points to your cloud folder (Google drive, dropbox, iCloud).
 In that way, everytime when you save your data, it will automatically save inside the cloud folder.
 Also, remember to set your cloud folder sync automatically.

 ## Command Summary